 Pros:

-- Reliable shorts made with durable ripstop fabric; practical design for good movement
+- Reliable shorts made with durable ripstop fabric.
+Their functional design ensures good mobility, allowing you to tackle any terrain with ease.

-- Ultra-wicking fabric with UPF 50 breathes well and dries fast for cool and comfortable experience in hot and humid weather (NOTE: the shorts can be used all year round)
+- Ultra-wicking fabric with UPF 50 breathes well and dries fast for a cool and comfortable experience in hot and humid weather (NOTE: the shorts can be used all year round).

 Cons: